 The first startup disk the operating system finds becomes the current startup disk.
-You'll probably find it most efficient to use the hard disk as the computer's startup disk, and use other disks for holding data.
+If your computer system includes a hard disk, you'll probably find it most efficient to use the hard disk as the computer's startup disk, and use other disks for holding data.
 Occasionally, though, you'll want to use a 3.5-inch disk to start your system.
 That's why the operating system looks in the 3.5-inch drives before starting from the hard disk.
 In effect, the hard disk is the default startup disk: if it doesn't find a disk with a System Folder in any other drive, it uses the hard disk.
 (You'll learn more about startup disks in the Macintosh System Software User's Guide.)